To specify storage settings for the backup job:

-- In the Storage optimization section, select what type of backup target you plan to use: Local target (16 TB + backup files), Local target, LAN target or WAN target.
+- In the Storage optimization section, select what type of backup target you plan to use: Local target (large blocks), Local target, LAN target or WAN target.
 Depending on the chosen storage type, Veeam Backup & Replication will use data blocks of different size to optimize the size of backup files and job performance.
 For more information, see Compression and Deduplication.

 - To encrypt the content of backup files, select the Enable backup file encryption check box.
 In the Password field, select a password that you want to use for encryption.
 If you have not created the password beforehand, click Add or use the Manage passwords link to specify a new password.
 For more information, see Managing Passwords for Data Encryption.

 If the backup server is not connected to Veeam Backup Enterprise Manager, you will not be able to restore data from encrypted backups in case you lose the password.
 Veeam Backup & Replication will display a warning about it.
 For more information, see Decrypting Data Without Password.

 If you enable encryption for an existing backup job, during the next job session Veeam Backup & Replication will create a full backup file.
 The created full backup file and subsequent incremental backup files in the backup chain will be encrypted with the specified password.

 Encryption is not retroactive.
 If you enable encryption for an existing job, Veeam Backup & Replication does not encrypt the previous backup chain created with this job.
 If you want to start a new chain so that the unencrypted previous chain can be separated from the encrypted new chain, follow this scenario: https://www.veeam.com/kb1885.